 List All Accomplishments To reorient his thinking, I asked, “What have you accomplished over the past four years?”
 He couldn’t think of much until I began asking additional questions.
 “What was your greatest accomplishment at your summer job last year?”
 He then told me how he and his team had doubled his employer’s output.
 I then asked him, “What projects have you worked on in school?”
 He then remembered ten projects he had completed in his chemical engineering major.
 Brainstorm Transferrable Skills With many accomplishments to now draw from, I chose one and wrote it on my whiteboard.
 I asked him to tell me ten characteristics or skills needed to achieve the accomplishment.
 We came up with this list: team work, attention to detail, diligence, focus, searching and finding, judgment, troubleshooting, technical skills, results focus, setting goals, and meeting deadlines.
 We then repeated the process with another accomplishment.
 Connect Skills to Employers’ Needs Finally, I asked him, “Do you agree that chemical engineering firms need someone who can work in teams, who pays attention to detail, and who is diligent and focused?”
 He agreed and began to realize he did indeed have skills and experience that could transfer to his field.
 Conclusion When this student first came into my office, I had drawn a glass of water on my whiteboard.
 I asked him, “Is this glass half full or half empty?”
 He responded, “Half empty.”
 After we completed the foregoing steps, I posed the same question.
 His response this time was “half full.”
 In your next job search or preparation for a career fair, take time to prepare before you jump into writing a resume or practicing for an interview: list your accomplishments from work, school, service, and other activities; brainstorm skills and characteristics underlying each accomplishment; and connect your skills and characteristics to your potential employers’ needs.
 You’ll be much better prepared, and I think you’ll find your job search much more encouraging and successful. -Matt Baker |

-AuthorsWe're Bill, Matt, and Vince, and we hope these posts will help you more effectively teach business communication.
+AuthorsWe're Bill, Matt, and Vince, and we hope these posts will help you more effectively teach business and professional communication.
 If you like what you read, please consider teaching from our business and professional communication textbook.
 Archives

 Categories